skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/citizen_accounts.md

 The United States may choose to limit citizen accounts to those with social security numbers.

 A corporation may choose to issue citizen accounts to anyone alive.
-We think that geograpic restrictions still make sense, but they are not a requriment.
+We think that geographic restrictions still make sense, but they are not a requirement.

 In the most grand scheme, the citizens of the world may attempt to create a global corporation where any living person can be a citizen.